Church of All Saints, Aston cum Aughton: History

 There was a church on this site at the time of the Domesday survey in 1086, but the current building was originally constructed in the late 12th century.
 The building was extensively remodelled in the late 14th and 15th centuries, and the chancel was rebuilt in the 19th century.
+A medieval stained glass window belonging to the Darcy family of Aston Hall, was recovered and installed in the church after a fire destroyed Aston Hall in 1767.
+The east window was designed by stained-glass window firm, Heaton, Butler and Bayne.
+The chancel was renovated in 1863, by Matthew Ellison Hadfield.